Below are some of the important offices and brief summaries of each office. For more information, please follow the link to their website.

-Rosenberg Center for Student Involvement – The Center for Student Involvement oversees all campus programming at UB.
+Rosenberg Center for Student Engagement and Inclusion – The Center for Student Engagement and Inclusion oversees all campus programming at UBalt.
 This includes events like De-Stress Fest, movies, and off campus field trips.
 They also help support various student groups on campus.

 Office of the Bursar – The Bursar’s Office is in charge of processing payments to your University student account, refunds if applicable, and the review of payment plans for any outstanding amounts.
 The Bursar’s office is also where you can pay for the month discounted commuter pass for the MTA trains, and bus network within Baltimore City and County.